mvfki/dealr/README.md

 to deny that they are expressed enough for forming LR interaction.
 This is currently based on the `baseMean` field of DESeq2 result, which is the average of the normalized counts across all samples.
 In our case, the average of the DESeq2-normalized pseudo-bulk counts from all samples involved in a test.

+Parameter `abslogfcThresh` can also be adjusted to filter out LR-pairs without largely differentially expressed components.

 >This might be improved in the future introducing expression percentage obtained from single-cell data instead of just pseudo-bulk data.

-4. Proceed to pathway level inference
+3. Proceed to pathway level inference

 ```r
 dealr_pe_result <- pathwayEnrich(dealr_result)
 ```

 ### 3. Visualize the result

+To explore the result in a wider range, we provide `plotLRPairDot()` and `plotPathwayEnrichDot()` to roughly show the top significant LR-pairs in a range of sender-receiver pairs.
+For a precise evidence at single-cell gene expression level, we provide `plotLRGeneHeatmap()` to exactly show the expression change of the LR-pair components.

+#### Broad exploration with dot plot of statistics

 - `plotLRPairDot(dealr_result)`: Dot plot of LR-pair significance between possible sender-receiver pair.
 Larger dot size indicates more significant